SurajAnand88/CryptoSecureTransfers/README.md

 Usage
-To run the SecureFundTransfers application, follow these steps:
+To run the CryproSecureTransfer application, follow these steps:

 Make sure your server is running and configured correctly.